AndreaFerrante/ErlangCalculator/README.md

 In this package I have developed a Python class that takes into reality different equations that compete together in defining correctly <i>how many agent to be staffed</i> given the amount of the incoming calls; this formulas are:

-1. <b>Grade of Service</b>: is the probability of a call in a circuit group being blocked or delayed for more than a specified interval
+1. <b>Grade of Service (GoS)</b>: is the probability of a call in a circuit group being blocked or delayed for more than a specified interval
 2. <b>ErlangC</b>: it is the equation to calculate delays or predict waiting times for callers
 3. <b>ErlangB</b>: it is the probability that a customer arriving in a system with servers will be rejected because all the servers are busy
 4. <b>ErlangA</b>: it is an extension to the ErlangC formula that takes into account the concept of <i>abandoned</i>